Towards a Unified View on Visual Parameter-Efficient Transfer Learning: Experiments

 \subsection{The Effect of Different Pre-training Domains}

 The knowledge from the pre-trained model is learned from the source domain.
-We test two different models pre-trained on large-scale datasets: Kinetics 400 and 600.
+We test two different models pre-trained on large-scale datasets: Kinetics 400, Kinetics 600, and ImageNet-22K.
 Findings show that both two models pre-trained on such large-scale datasets can benefit our proposed PETL strategy with the latter being slightly more significant (see the third group of comparison in Table \ref{tab:comparison_petls}).
 This is due to the fact that Kinectics 600 is larger than its 400 version and brings more knowledge to the pre-trained model, benefiting more downstream tasks.
+However, image-based pre-training usually do not perform as good as video-based pre-training due to the larger domain gap.